Abydos boats: Design and construction

 Boat no. 10, which was slowly appearing due to apparent soil erosion, was the only boat that was initially investigated.
 For five days, archaeologists carefully examined the midsection of the ship.
 They uncovered wooden planks, disintegrated rope, and reed bundles.
 Wood-eating ants had reduced much of the ship's hull to frass (ant excrement), but the frass had retained the shape of the original hull.
 The midsection of this boat revealed the construction methods used and confirmed the oldest ‘planked’ constructed boat yet discovered.
 The boat's construction revealed it had been constructed from the outside in, as there was no internal frame.
 Averaging 75 ft long and 7–10 ft wide at their greatest width, these boats were only about two feet deep, with narrow prows and sterns.
 Several boats were white-plastered, as were the Abydos tombs, and no. 10 was painted yellow.

-"One of the most important indigenous woodworking techniques was the fixed mortise and tenon joint.
-A fixed tenon is made by shaping the end of one timber to fit into a mortise (hole) that is cut into a second timber.
-A variation of this joint using a free tenon eventually became one of the most important features in Mediterranean and Egyptian shipbuilding.
-It creates a union between two planks or other components by inserting a separate tenon into a cavity (mortise) of the corresponding size cut into each component."

 Seams between planks were filled with reed bundles, reeds also covered the floor of each Abydos boat.
 Without internal framing, some of these boats became twisted, as was unavoidable without an internal skeleton for support when out of the water.
 The wood of the Abydos boats was local Tamarix – tamarisk, salt cedar – not cedar from Lebanon which was used for Khufu’s Solar Barque and favored for shipbuilding in Egypt in later dynasties.